pauldellinger/duke-shares-lunch/README.md

 - `psql lunches -af sql/random-db.sql`
   - run `./build.sh` again if you want to overwrite it with empty db

-## Limitations to Current Implementation 12/10
+## Limitations to Current Implementation as of 12/10
 - Details in last section of milestones/final_report.pdf
 - shouldn't be able to buy from yourself but it's convenient for showing to people